 Programs and Services

 The Phase I and II facilities provide over 66,000 gross square feet of program and support space to better serve the communities in the northern portion of our service district, as well as allow the college to expand its offerings by delivering general studies programs.

 For more information about programs offered at Kent Campus go to the Courses at Kent Campus website.

-The college also leases 3,840 GSF in Auburn at the Western Sound Investment Storage Facility for drama program-related storage
+The college leases 3,840 GSF in Auburn at the Western Sound Investment Storage Facility for drama program-related storage.

 Green River owns 80 acres of land east of Enumclaw on the White River.
 The property, formerly known as Mud Mountain Dam, was re-named the Pat Cummins Managed Forest to honor the work of the Natural Resources program's founder.
 The Natural Resources students study in the outdoor classroom, and have a large log cabin that the Forestry Club maintains.